Growth hormone deficiency - children

 Treatment involves growth hormone shots (injections) given at home.
 The shots are most often given once a day.
 Older children can often learn how to give themselves the shot.

 Treatment with growth hormone is long-term, often lasting for several years.
-During this time, the child needs to be seen regularly by the pediatrician to ensure the treatment is working.
-If needed, the health care provider will change the dosage of the medicine.
+During this time, the child needs to be seen regularly by their provider to ensure the treatment is working.
+If needed, the provider will change the dosage of the medicine.

 Serious side effects of growth hormone treatment are rare.
 Common side effects include: